Table of Contents

 Recommended: How Much of Your Paycheck Should You Save?

-25 Smart Items to Save Up for
+25 Smart Items to Save Up For

-Spending money according to your own personal preferences — whether it’s a vacation, a new car, or a comfortable home for your family — should be the driving force behind your saving goals.
-This is how to make saving fun: Make a list of cool things to save up for.
-Create a vision board if you prefer; the idea is to entice yourself to perhaps pass up some unnecessary spending (takeout meals, a multitude of streaming services) and achieve those things you really crave.
-Not sure what to start saving for?
-Here are 25 ideas to get you going.
+Your most important short- and long-term goals — whether it’s a vacation, a new car, or a comfortable home for your family — should be the driving force behind your saving plan.
+Create a vision board if it inspires you.
+The idea is to motivate yourself to perhaps pass on unnecessary spending (takeout meals, a multitude of streaming services, and so on) and focus on the things that really matter to you.

 1. Vacations